Helmstedt – Wolfsburg

 Helmstedt – Wolfsburg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 51.
 It is located in southeastern Lower Saxony, comprising the city of Wolfsburg, the district of Helmstedt, and part of the district of Gifhorn.

 Helmstedt – Wolfsburg was created for the inaugural 1949 federal election.
 Since 2017, it has been represented by Falko Mohrs of the Social Democratic Party (SPD).
 Mohrs resigned in 2022, to join the Second Weil cabinet.
+Since 2025 it is represented by Alexander Jordan of the Christian Democratic Union of Germany.

 Geography

 Helmstedt – Wolfsburg is located in southeastern Lower Saxony.
 As of the 2021 federal election, it comprises the independent city of Wolfsburg, the district of Helmstedt, and the Samtgemeinden of Boldecker Land and Brome and the Giebel area from the Gifhorn district.

 History

 Helmstedt – Wolfsburg was created in 1949, then known as Braunschweig-Land – Helmstedt.
 It acquired its current name in the 1965 election.
 In the inaugural Bundestag election, it was Lower Saxony constituency 29 in the numbering system.
 From 1953 through 1961, it was number 51.
 From 1965 through 1998, it was number 46.
 In the 2002 and 2005 elections, it was number 51.
 In the 2009 election, it was number 52.
 Since the 2013 election, it has been number 51.

 Originally, the constituency comprised the district of Helmstedt and the now-abolished Landkreis Braunschweig district without the Samtgemeinde of Thedinghausen.
 In the 1965 through 1972 elections, it comprised the independent city of Wolfsburg and the districts of Helmtedt and Landkreis Braunschweig, again excluding Thedinghausen.
 In the 1976 election, it comprised Wolfsburg, Helmstedt, and the municipality of Cremlingen and Samtgemeinde of Sickte from the district of Wolfenbüttel.
 In the 1980 through 1998 elections, it comprised the city of Wolfsburg and district of Helmstedt.
 It acquired its current borders in the 2002 election.